Laura McKenzie: Early career

 Her daily travel reports have aired on the Westwood One and NBC radio networks during the America in the Morning show, with favorite topics from business travel tips to travel gadget reviews.

 Present career

 Laura McKenzie's Traveler (produced and syndicated by Associated Television International) received a Daytime Emmy nomination for Outstanding Special Class Writing in 2009 (McKenzie was head writer), and a nomination for Outstanding Special Class Series in 2010.
 In 2010, the Traveler episode titled "Vietnam" won the 2010 Gracie Award for 'Outstanding Magazine' from the Alliance for Women in Media, (AWM).

-She hosted the Christmas Caroler Challenge on the CW with Dean Cain in 2019 and 2020.
+She hosted the Christmas Caroler Challenge on the CW with Dean Cain in 2019 and 2020, and co-hosted the 92nd Annual Hollywood Christmas Parade in 2024.

 She has won several industry awards including Telly Awards, Davey Awards, Hermes Awards and more.